HexHive/IOVFI/README.md

 ## Building
 1. `mkdir cmake-build-debug && cd cmake-build-debug`
 1. `cmake ..`
-1. `cmake --build . -target fosbin-sleuth`
+1. `cmake --build . -target fosbin-zergling`

 ## Building a decision tree
 Building the decision tree involves fuzzing the target application, consolidating the IOVecs generated, and then actually generating the decision tree.